tlswg/tls13-spec/draft-ietf-tls-tls13.md

   extension which indicates the key exchange modes that may be used with PSKs.

-If the server selects an (EC)DHE group and the client did not offer a compatible "key_share" extension in the initial ClientHello, the server MUST respond with a HelloRetryRequest ({{hello-retry-request}}) message.

 If the server does not select a PSK, then the first three of these options are entirely orthogonal: the server independently selects a cipher suite, an (EC)DHE group and key share for key establishment,